COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 The base structure for the process was very much inspired by that of San Francisco's inventory, and it's important to acknowledge the wonderful work Joy Bonaguro, the CDO of San Francisco did in creating this process.
 A blog post about the process can be seen at the [DataSF Blog](http://datasf.org/blog/5-ways-to-scale-mountain-of-data/)

 ## Purpose
-The purpose of the Data Inventory is to get a bird's eye view of data we have in the city and to assist stakeholders like the Mayor, Council, the public to be able to identify data sets they consider high value for publication.
+The purpose of the Data Inventory is to get a bird's eye view of data we have in the city and to assist stakeholders--such as the Mayor, the Council, and the public--to be able to identify data sets they consider high value for publication.
 However, the inventory process was designed to have the following additional benefits:

 * Begin to create a base level of metadata for our city's data.
 * Begin to identify people currently working with and managing data.